samtdomi/samtdomi.github.io/README.md

 All undisclosed engagements can be backed with a reference, in case of interest.

-**Highlight:**
+### Highlight — Liquid Launch

+The **Liquid Launch** audit was conducted on the exact same scope as a prior audit performed by a Tier-1 security firm.
+Our team was engaged one week after their review had concluded, as the protocol team sought an additional independent assessment before deployment.

-The `Liquid Launch` audit was completed on the same scope as a `Tier 1` company led audit, but my team got assigned the audit 1 week after the `Tier 1` company completed theirs.
-I uncovered a crucially high impact finding that required a complete architectural change of the protocol, that was missed by the `Tier 1` company, as well as multiple other impactful findings that were missed.
+I uncovered a crucial high-impact finding that required a complete architectural change of the protocol — a finding that was missed in the prior review — as well as multiple other impactful issues.

 They came to us because they wanted an additional audit to ensure they were secure before deployment.

 Now, the protocol has successfully deployed securely.

-I take a lot of pride in this contribution as 33 audits and I were trusted as the final defense before deployment, and despite having just been audited by the respected `Tier 1` company, I found an issue so severe that it saved the reputation of the protocol and its users funds, and was able to see the successful deployment of the protocol.
+I take a lot of pride in this contribution.
+Out of 33 audits, I was trusted as the final line of defense before deployment.
+Despite having just been audited by a respected `Tier 1` company, I identified an issue severe enough to require architectural changes — protecting the protocol’s reputation and user funds — and saw the protocol deploy successfully afterward.

 | Date           | Audit Company     | Protocol / Project                     | Role    |
 | --------------- | ----------------- | -------------------------------------- | ------- |